DeterioratingSanity/webdesign-s/README.md

 6th - Composed herein the readme, began thereafter upon the transfer of code and domain to this repository

-7th - Scroll implemented into the homepage, measures taken towards mechanical uniformity
+7th - Scroll implemented into the homepage, measures taken towards mechanical uniformity, calendar tooltips, first round of polish done on homeapge

+8th - Positioning and animation to prevent navbar offset, small-scale second round of homepage polishing